 Is your child suffering from Erb’s palsy due to medical malpractice?

 You may have questions about the legal remedies available to hold doctors accountable for malpractice and recover compensation to help pay for treatment and help remedy other damage to your child’s quality of life.
 This is why you should consider contacting an attorney with extensive knowledge of medical malpractice laws.
 With more than 200 years of combined legal experience, the team at O’Connor, Acciani and Levy knows how to pursue justice for those who have been injured because of the negligence of another.

-We can review medical records, consult with medical experts and obtain statements from medical professionals to try to prove that negligence caused your child’s birth injury.
+Our Cincinnati Erb’s palsy lawyer can review medical records, consult with medical experts and obtain statements from medical professionals to try to prove that negligence caused your child’s birth injury.
 We will not hesitate to pursue all compensation you and your family deserve.
 You only pay us for our services if you get compensated.